Git for Collaboration

 git checkout main

-git checkout alice-temperature
+git checkout catherine-temperature

 # Or with the newer command